VulcanJS/vulcan-next/src/content/docs/features/architecture-and-others.md

 Relative imports are a huge mess to support.
 A relative import should never go further than the category it belongs too: `pages` should never have to import `components` using a messy `../../../components/myComponent`.

+### Scripts written in TypeScript

+What's more annoying than writing an utility script, for instance to clean your database, and being forced to use *JavaScript* or even worse, *bash scripts* :(!

+We have created a command `yarn run build:scripts` that builds files from `.vn/scripts/ts-sources` into reusable `.js` scripts.
+You can reuse your code utilities within those scripts.
+The build script is based on Vercel [ncc builder](https://github.com/vercel/ncc).

 ### Quasi-imorphism

 We allow folders and packages to contain an `index.client` or `index.server` file, that will be used at build time depending on the environment.